aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/data-manager-files/datafileexists.rst

 ==============

-With the procedure :aimms:func:`DataFileExists` you can check whether a specific element from the set ``AllDataFiles`` still refers to a valid case or dataset.
+With the procedure :aimms:func:`DataFileExists` you can check whether a specific element from the set :aimms:set:`AllDataFiles` still refers to a valid case or dataset.
 Especially when multiple users have access to the same data file, an element may become invalid.